 MIND: Nourish the brain

-The brain uses more energy than any other organ in our body (more than 20% of our daily energy intake).
-Everything from learning, to memory and attentiveness, are affected by the foods we consume.
+The brain uses more energy than any other organ in our body – over 20% of our daily energy intake!
+Due to brain development, the calorie/KJ intake for children especially fats is higher to meet their developmental needs.
+Everything from learning, to memory and attentiveness, is affected by the foods we consume.
 Healthy eating in early childhood may even yield benefits that are only measurable later in life.

 Young children, whose brains are rapidly developing, need a nutrient-dense diet to help them as they process the world around them.
 Without the right nutrients, toddlers and preschoolers might struggle to develop the skills to maintain concentration, which becomes increasingly important as they get older.
-The research is endless: fish, broccoli and berries are just a few foods shown to improve cognitive functions and memory.
-Conversely, ‘anti-nutrients’ such as refined sugar, bad fats and additives can negatively affect a child’s mind, even making them feel hazy and less focused.
+Nutrient-dense foods, such as fish, broccoli and berries are just a few foods shown to improve cognitive functions and memory.
+Conversely, processed foods, including refined sugar, colourings, and other artificial additives can negatively affect a child’s mind, even making them feel hazy and less focused.

-Did you know, you can also help your children be happier through healthy eating?
+Did you know that you can also help your children be happier through healthy eating?
 Nutrition has a direct effect on how children feel.
-Research shows the brain networks associated with controlling feeding are linked closely to emotion.
+Research shows that the brain networks associated with controlling feeding are linked closely to emotion.
 Serotonin (which helps regulate sleep, appetite and moods) is mostly produced in the gut, meaning the digestive system also guides emotions.
+With 70-80% of the body’s immune cells being located in the digestive system, a healthy gut biome plays a significant role in a strong immune system.

 BODY: Grow strong and live long